NoMachine Support

 Fig. 1 – Settings -> Network -> Machine

 • Click 'Add' (Fig. 2).
 This generates the Machine Id and an Access Id for your machine.
 The Access Id is an additional layer of security and is enabled by default.
-For more details about these take a look at the section Security Requirements to connect to your computer below.

 • Make a note of the Machine Id (including the dashes '-') and Access Id.
 You will need them in the next stages.